lf-lang/lf-lang.github.io/packages/documentation/copy/en/reference/Target Declaration.md

 - `Release`: Optimization is turned on and debug information is missing.
 - `Debug`: Debug information is included in the executable.
 - `RelWithDebInfo`: Optimization with debug information.
-- `RelMinSize`: Optimize for smallest size.
+- `MinSizeRel`: Optimize for smallest size.

 This defaults to `Release`.